pcomans/research/swift/concepts/quartz/Quartz-Research.md

 3. Add the untransformed path with CGContextAddPath.
 4. Restore the Quartz coordinate system with CGContextRestoreGState.

+- **CGAffineTransformMakeTranslation**: To construct a new translation matrix from x and y values that specify how much to move the origin.
+- **CGAffineTransformTranslate**: To apply a translation operation to an existing affine transform.
+- **CGAffineTransformMakeRotation**: To construct a new rotation matrix from a value that specifies in radians how much to rotate the coordinate system.
+- **CGAffineTransformRotate**: To apply a rotation operation to an existing affine transform.
+- **CGAffineTransformMakeScale**: To construct a new scaling matrix from x and y values that specify how much to stretch or shrink coordinates.
+- **CGAffineTransformScale**: To apply a scaling operation to an existing affine transform.
+- **CGAffineTransformInvert**: Inversion is generally used to provide reverse transformation of points within transformed objects.
+Inversion can be useful when you need to recover a value that has been transformed by a matrix: Invert the matrix, and multiply the value by the inverted matrix, and the result is the original value.
+You usually don’t need to invert transforms because you can reverse the effects of transforming the CTM by saving and restoring the graphics state.

 ```swift
 // Create a new transform consisting of a 45-degree rotation